-As of December 31, 2023 and 2022, the accumulated property impairment amounted to \$10,593 thousand.
+As of December 31, 2024 and 2023, the accumulated impairment loss on property amounted to \$10,593 thousand.
 The above accumulated asset impairment was recognized based on the carrying value of the factory land at Da Fa Industrial exceeding its estimated recoverable amount.
-After assessment, no additional impairment loss should be recognized for the years ended December 31, 2023 and 2022.
+After assessment, no additional impairment loss should be recognized for the years ended December 31, 2024 and 2023.